2006wzt/FlexiFed-IMP/README.md

   > - Clients.py : There is an important class to simulate the clients in edge, which has the ability to train and test locally
   > - FlexiFed.py : The FlexiFed frame named ParamserServer, which has a client-set to simulate the clients in the FL System, has three aggregation strategies (Basic-Common, Clustered-Common, Max-Common) and a function to train clients globally
   > - main.py : The main function to run the FL System, you can run different system by setting the parameters : num_clients (the number of the clients in FL System), family_name (the model family), dataset_name, communication_round (the rounds of global training), strategy (the aggregation strategy)

+- dataset : You can download the dataset from the link in this folder.

+- model : You can download the models from the link in this folder.

+- result : There are the .csv files that record the convergence process, includes : VGG-CIFAR-10, VGG-CINIC-10, VGG-Speech-Commands, ResNet-CIFAR-10, ResNet-CINIC-10, ResNet-Speech-Commands, CharCNN-AG-NEWS, VDCNN-AG-NEWS

+- final result : There are .docx and .pdf files recording the accuracy table of the final result.

+- images : There are relevant images for this project.

+- materials :

+  > - Main idea.pdf : Here is a record of my interpretation of this paper.

 ## Datasets